eweser/eweser-db/README.md

 ## Limitations

 - [Matrix events size limit](https://github.com/YousefED/Matrix-CRDT/issues/11)
 - connecting to rooms can be slow depending on the homeserver, especially the `getRoomIdForAlias` call when the homeserver has many rooms it needs to search through.
+Because the registry stores the id, the second time a room is connected to it should be faster.
+- Developers should minimize the number of rooms the user has connected to at any given time and use `room.matrixProvider.dispose()` to disconnect from rooms when they are not needed.
+Otherwise you might run into an error saying there are too many event listeners.

 # Contribute and develop